Energy Support

 Time-Based Control at 9pm

-Midnight Off-peak
+Midnight Off-Peak

 This home’s off-peak period starts at midnight.
 There’s a Tesla vehicle now charging based on set charging schedules to maximize the use of low-cost energy.
 Even if Powerwall had stored energy available, Powerwall would not be programmed to discharge, even to help charge the Tesla vehicle, during the off-peak period.